CDM helps to implement greenhouse gas reduction projects in developing countries by public or private investors with the aim of:

 The project compliance assessment is based on the United Nations Framework Convention on Climate Change (UNFCCC), the UN operational body on climate change, coordinating the implementation of CDM projects and accrediting third-party audit bodies, called Designated Operating Entities (DOEs).

-RINA is a Designated Operational Entity (DOE) accredited by UNFCCC to conduct validations and audits of CDM projects in the following areas:
+RINA is a Designated Operational Entity (DOE) accredited by UNFCCC to conduct validations and verifications of CDM projects in the following areas: